Shadow Visitor (“I haunt” Series)

 Gender dilemma

-“Hush.
-Forget your little humor and better explain your attribution of gender.”
+“Hush, will you?
+Forget your little humor and better explain your … attribution of gender.”

-“Specters are phantasms, so they defy academic biology.”
+“Specters?
+You kidding me?
+They are phantasms.
+So they defy academic biology.”

-“Of biology hags, no, though I find them worse than ogres in fairy tales.”
+“Of biology hags?
+No. Although I find them worse than ogres in fairy tales.”

-The spook from hell eavesdropped into enough blabber.
-“You play naughty, ha?”
+The spook from hell had eavesdropped into enough blabber.
+“You play naughty, huh?”
 The voice caught a masculine tinge.
 “Unlock the door.
 I have a present for you.”

 The vaporous vision froze.
-Such stiffness defied phantoms’ immaterial nature, granted it marrow, a spinal container, bones, muscle, fat.
-A vessel recipient of wonder, frustration, anger.
+Such stiffness defied phantoms’ immaterial nature.
+It granted it marrow, a spinal container.
+Bones, muscle, fat.
+A damn recipient.
+For wonder, frustration.
+And, God forbid, anger.

 But what baffled me was the voice.
 What hellish anatomy sustained it?
 Hell’s pits hid arcane recorders for human speech—in living and dead language.